Editor’s note: This story pairs with another titled “Snapshots of US Mormon civic engagement.”

 BYU professor Quin Monson compares Mormons’ civic engagement to dry kindling: a group with the potential to act that is most effective when called upon.

-Counsel from LDS Church leadership is the “spark” that ignites Mormons to become civically engaged in their communities, Monson said.
-“The church can play a very powerful role in motivating church members to become more involved.”
+Monson said counsel from LDS Church leadership is the “spark” that ignites Mormons to become civically engaged in their communities.

 “Seeking the Promised Land,” a book Monson co-authored that studies Mormon political habits, said Mormons who actively participate in their congregations are generally more likely to be civically engaged.

 “Mormons who are more involved in church work are more involved in politics and in the community, but only to a point,” the authors said in the book.
 “Eventually the clock runs out.”

 Monson said church members who spend a great deal of time at church activities and serving in church callings tend to be less civically engaged due to the limited amount of time they have to get involved.